 Santa Cruz Ranch RV Resort is in Scotts Valley, about a 15-minute drive from the... beach.
 Both RV and tent sites are available.
 It has a swimming pool, shower, laundry, and WiFi.
 And they welcome well-behaved pets.Continue to 4 of 5 below.

 Camping in the Mountains Near Santa Cruz

-Big Basin Redwoods State Park is a lovely park, and it has almost 150 sites for all kinds of camping, including some tent cabins.
-It's nearly an hour's drive from town, reached by a winding road. - and probably a better choice if you're planning to stay put there than if you want to go into town.
+Big Basin Redwoods State Park has almost 150 sites for all kinds of camping, including some tent cabins.
+It's nearly an hour's drive from town, and a better choice if you stay put there than if you want to go into town.

-Castle Rock State Park is in the mountains and closer to the Silicon Valley towns of Los Gatos and Saratoga than to Santa Cruz, Castle Rock has backpacking sites that are about a 2.5-mile hike from the parking lot.
+Castle Rock State Park is in the mountains and nearer to the Silicon Valley towns of Los Gatos and Saratoga than to Santa Cruz.
+Castle Rock has backpacking sites that are about a 2.5-mile hike from the parking lot.

-Henry Cowell Redwoods State Park is a few miles out of town near Felton (about 15 minutes... from Santa Cruz) and is one of the prettiest ones in the area, with more than 100 sites.
+Henry Cowell Redwoods State Park is near Felton (about 15 minutes from Santa Cruz) and is one of the prettiest campgrounds in the area, with more than 100 sites.

 05 of 05